Emperor of Japan: Constitutional role

-In practice, all of these duties are exercised only in accordance with the binding instructions of the Cabinet.

 Regular ceremonies of the emperor with a constitutional basis are the Imperial Investitures (Shinninshiki) in the Tokyo Imperial Palace and the Speech from the Throne ceremony in the House of Councillors in the National Diet Building.
 The latter ceremony opens ordinary and extra sessions of the Diet.
 Ordinary sessions are opened each January and also after new elections to the House of Representatives.
 Extra sessions usually convene in the autumn and are opened then.

+Cultural role

+The Tennō is regarded as the foremost Shintō priest in terms of religion.
+This sacred duty dates back to the Niiname-sai (新嘗祭, "tasting of new rice") imperial harvest festival.
+In this ritual, the emperor presents newly gathered rice to the gods.
+The celebration is known as Daijōsai (大嘗祭, "Great Tasting") and takes place in the first year after the emperor's accession to the throne.
+The historical text Nihonshoki, written in the year 720, has the first mention of this ceremony, whose beginnings are believed to date back even further.
+The event evolved through time to become the Day of Thanksgiving for Labour, a recognized official holiday today.

+The office of the emperor is also cultural bearer and steward of tradition and culture.
+For example, the Utakai Hajime is the annual poetry reading competition convened by the emperor.
+The emperor is supported in this function by the empress and other members of the imperial family, who have honorary patronages of many associations and organisations.
+They travel extensively throughout the year within the country to uphold these roles.

+In sports, the Emperor's Cup (天皇賜杯, Tennō shihai) is given to a number of competitions such as football, judo, volleyball, and the top division yūshō winner of a sumo tournament.

 History

 Although the emperor has been a symbol of continuity with the past, the degree of power exercised by the emperor has varied considerably throughout Japanese history.